TatuLund/vaadin-create23/docs/DataExport.PRD.md

 - Header correctness and column ordering.
 - One-row-per-line flattening for purchases with multiple items.
 - Proper escaping for commas/quotes/newlines.
+- Locale-specific separator and decimal formatting for CSV numeric values.
 - Stable ordering.